XingyuWang-Veronica/spectre/README.md

 # spectre

-Currently working on `Spectre/4elisa.cpp` to search for a very specific gadget.
+Currently working on `Spectre/i-cache.cpp` and `Spectre/function-pointer.cpp`

+Pending: `Spectre/4elisa.cpp` to search for a very specific gadget.